MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

     - Click **Downloads**, and then search for *Microsoft R*.
     - Be sure that you are connected to Visual Studio Dev Essentials before searching the **Downloads** list.
 You're in the right place if the URL starts with *my.visualstudio.com*.

-> A download option on [Volume Licensing Service Center (VLSC)](http://go.microsoft.com/fwlink/?LinkId=717966&clcid=0x409) for R Server on Windows is pending.
+> A download option on [Volume Licensing Service Center (VLSC)](http://go.microsoft.com/fwlink/?LinkId=717966&clcid=0x409) for R Server for Windows is pending.
 VLSC is expected to have an ISO available for the 9.0 release in January 2017.

 ### Run Setup